lcsirmaz/aleph/C/README.md

 and of the [linker](../link) to C are the programs [acomp.c](acomp.c) and [alink.c](alink.c), respectively.

-These programs can be compiled and then used to *recompile* the two parts of the compiler again.
+These programs can be compiled and then used to *recompile* the three parts of the compiler again.
 The results should be the same C programs.